joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5716826/2024/08/22/john-sterling-yankees-broadcast-postseason/

 **Convention Insider: The Unexpected Reappearance of John Edwards**\
-`Once a rising star, Mr. Edwards’s political career evaporated amid  scandal.
+`Mr. Edwards was once a rising star, but his political career evaporated amid scandal.
 And yet, there he was, reconnecting with old associates at the Democratic convention.`\
 https://nytimes.com/2024/08/22/us/elections/john-edwards-dnc.html

 **Leicester agree fee with Palace for Ayew**\